marcgurevitx/peg-ms/README.md

 print result.capture  // "[b]"
 ```

-When no match-time callback is defined for `name`, the suffix `<name>` acts as a shortcut for "report syntax error on the pattern's failure".
+When no match-time callback is defined for `name`, the suffix `<name>` acts as a shortcut for "report syntax error if the pattern fails".

 It's not necessary to use a PEG string to create a grammar.
 It's possible to build the grammar from library level classes: